angelogalantiscuola/IT/flask/README.md

 3. **Password Reset Functionality**

    - Description: Provides a way for users to reset their password if forgotten.
-   - Status: Not Implemented ❌
+   - Status: Implemented ✅

 4. **User Profile Management**

    - Description: Enables users to update and manage their profile information.
-   - Status: Not Implemented ❌
+   - Status: Implemented ✅

 5. **CRUD Operations for Entries**